+Ecommerce platforms are data machines.
+From the revenue side to the UX side, there is a wealth of information businesses can use to improve ecommerce sites and increase sales.
 Because there are so many sets of numbers to look at, it’s important to prioritise.
 Knowing the data that most impacts your business will help your team make strategic decisions.

 Analytics for Ecommerce

 Ecommerce metric benchmarks provide a trajectory (not a hard target) for your goals.
-Think of them as leading indicators that provide you a crystal ball into which you can see how your business will perform in the future.
-Businesses that keep a close watch on their metrics have an opportunity to take swift action to course correct and in doing so, avoid negative outcomes.
+Think of them as leading indicators that provide you with a crystal ball into which you can see how your business will perform in the future.
+Businesses that keep a close watch on their metrics have an opportunity to take swift action to correct and in doing so, avoid negative outcomes.

 Frequently, ecommerce businesses measure their benchmarks in terms of percentage growth (or decrease) and pay particular attention to both short-term and long-term trends.
 Depending on how long you’ve been operational, it may also be useful to measure your performance against broader retail ecommerce industry trends.

-However you rate and rank, these analytics are useful in helping you identify seasonal opportunities and shape business, product and marketing decisions.
+However, you rate and rank, these analytics are useful in helping you identify seasonal opportunities and shape business, product and marketing decisions.

 The analytics ecommerce businesses focus on can be loosely divided into three categories:

-1. Ecommerce Website Analytics
+- Ecommerce Website Analytics

-2. Ecommerce Marketing Analytics
+- Ecommerce Marketing Analytics

-3. Ecommerce Financial Analytics
+- Ecommerce Financial Analytics

 Of course, these delineations are conceptual and many subcategories overlap but for the sake of simplicity in this article, we’ve limited it to the first category.